paulcooke/ga-sei-project-4-budget.lol/README.md

 	*  The x-axis is an array of date strings
 3. Creates a data series (in the form of an array) for every transaction belonging to the selected account
 	* Each transaction has a recurrance - either weekly, monthly or one-off.
 If it's weekly it will have a day of week ("Monday" for example), if it's monthly it will have a date in month ("5" for example, max 28), or if it is one-off it will contain a date string for the date of payment
 	* A helper function maps over the newly created x-axis array and checks to see if there is a match on the day of week, date in month or payment date, whichever is relevant.
 If there is no match, the function will put a 0 at that index in the array it is creating, if there is a match it will put the value of the transaction at that index in the array.
-So for example, assuming today is Monday and we are making a 14 day array for a weekly transaction with a payment of £65 every Tuesday.
-It would create an array for this transaction that looks like this: `[0, 65, 0, 0, 0, 0, 0, 0, 65, 0, 0, 0, 0, 0]`
+So for example, assuming today is Monday and we are making a 14 day array for a weekly transaction with a payment of £65 every Tuesday, it would create an array for this transaction that looks like this: `[0, 65, 0, 0, 0, 0, 0, 0, 65, 0, 0, 0, 0, 0]`
 	* An example of the helper that makes the arrays (weekly payments):
 ![](readme_assets/payment_array_example.png)
 	* When these series are created, they are stored in two objects in state, one called paymentsInSeries (containing positive values), the other paymentsOutSeries (containing negative values).
 4. Combines all the data series into one "running total" data series (also an array)
 	* Once we have our objects containing all the payment arrays, for the main graph they need combining into one payment array
 	* To achieve this the arrays are 'added together' by creating a 2D array and then reducing it to produce a single array with the the sum of all the relevant values at each index, corresponding to the correct date string in the x-axis
 	* This is done three times.
-Once to combine the money in, once to combine the money out, and finally to combine these two together
+Once to combine the money in, once to combine the money out, and finally to combine these two together before reducing to produce a running total.
+This is so that I could potential plot money in and money out separately
 	* The start value of the running total is the current balance in the account
 	* The part of the function that combines the payments in and payments out arrays into one running total array:
 	![](readme_assets/running_total_example.png)